elastic/kibana/x-pack/legacy/plugins/uptime/README.md

 ## Purpose

-The purpose of this plugin is to provide users of Heartbeat more visibility of what's happening in their infrasturcture.
+The purpose of this plugin is to provide users of Heartbeat more visibility of what's happening in their infrastructure.
 It's primarily built using React and Apollo's GraphQL tools.

 ## Layout